MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 - It provides industry-leading virtualization performance and value.
 - You pay for the software monthly via an Azure subscription instead of when buying the hardware.
-- It's familiar for Hyper-V and server admins, allowing them to leverage existing virtualization and storage concepts and skills.
+- It's familiar to Hyper-V and server admins, allowing them to leverage existing virtualization and storage concepts and skills.
 - It can be monitored and managed from the Azure portal or using on-premises tools such as Microsoft System Center, Active Directory, Group Policy, and PowerShell scripting.
 - It works with popular third-party backup, security, and monitoring tools.
 - Flexible hardware choices allow customers to choose the vendor with the best service and support in their geography.